RomanGuchenko/cdf-band-location-scale-regions/README.md

 - checks rank calibration, seeded reproducibility, and reuse of precomputed bands;
 - reports an empirical log-log timing slope as a guard against accidental quadratic behavior.

-To run the verification script, use the `code/` directory as the working directory and run:
+From the repository root, run:

 ```bash
 Rscript location_scale_checks.R